Holiday entitlement

 • the individual could ask for the holiday over and above the amount accrued to date to be reclassified as unpaid leave, and for the costs of this to be deducted from their final pay from the department they are leaving; or

-• exceptionally, where the leave was granted for personal reasons, the department could decide to write off the deficit.
-In this case the new department should simply do a new part-year holiday calculation ignoring the excess taken.
+• where the leave was granted in relation to exceptional personal circumstances, departments have discretion to write off the extra days (essentially treating them as special paid leave, rather than annual leave).
+In this case the new department should do a new part-year holiday calculation ignoring the extra days taken.

 If you are participating in the pilot to record annual leave and sickness information in HR Self-Service, please visit the dedicated Staff Gateway page for guidance or contact your HR administrator.